sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

 * Else for loop logic:  This block is identical to the previous block, except it branches to either ```Else loop body``` or ```bypass``` depending on the loop invariant.
 * If loop body:  This contains all code in the ``if`` branch of the original CFG.
 In particular, this block contains code that is ```Loop body (1)``` $\cup$ ```If body``` $\cup$ ```Loop body (2)```.
 This block then automatically branches to a newly created block, ```jmp loop```.
 * Else loop body: Similarly, this block contains code in the ```else``` branch of the original CFG:  ```Loop body (1)``` $\cup$ ```Else body``` $\cup$ ```Loop body (2)```.
 This block then automatically branches to a newly created block (separate from the previous one), ```jmp loop```.
-* jmp loop:  There are two of these blocks, and each acts as a proxy that feeds back into the loop logic.
+* Jmp loop:  There are two of these blocks, and each acts as a proxy that feeds back into the loop logic.
 Essentially, we delegate logic involving entering the loop through this block.
-Futher optimizations can make use of this dummy block, though in this implementation, it contains exactly one jmp instruction.
+Further optimizations can make use of this dummy block, though in this implementation, the block only contains a jump instruction.
 * Bypass:  Both bypass blocks also delegate the program flow to the end of program block, essentially exiting the loop.
 * End of program:  This block is identical to the ```End of Program``` block in the original CFG.

 ### Implementation

-Fine-grain details on the implementation can be found [here.](https://github.com/sameerlal/bril/blob/master/bril-txt/unroll_opt.py)
+Fine-grain details on the implementation in Python can be found [here.](https://github.com/sameerlal/bril/blob/master/bril-txt/unroll_opt.py)

 Implementing unswitching requires favoring generality over specificity.
-As before, we begin by loading in a bril file, converting to json format and then storing the control flow graph by keeping track of edges.
-Next, we run a dominator analysis so we can achieve in constant time a list of blocks that dominate a particular block.
+We begin by loading a Bril file and storing the control flow graph by keeping track of edges.
+Next, we run a dominator analysis so we can achieve, in constant time, a dictionary of blocks that dominate a particular block.
 We run the loop finding algorithm as mentioned before, and then verify that it is switchable by examining conditional variables and checking to see if that variable has been used before.
 We mark these blocks to be reordered and then pass the CFG into the unswitching algorithm.

 In my implementation, I stored the program as a dictionary mapping from block name to contents.
-The unswitching algorithm takes in this mapping and produces a new mapping that is eventually converted to json and then to a Bril program.
+The unswitching algorithm takes in this mapping and produces a new mapping that is eventually converted to a Bril program.

 Since there are multiple duplicated blocks, we first create two hashes, one for each block, that act as suffixes for duplicated blocks.
 For instance if ``` hash(if) = 083``` and ```hash(else) = 061``` then the two bypass blocks are named:  ``` bypass083``` and ```bypass061```.
 This eliminates the possibility of branching to the incorrect branch, since all block names are guaranteed to be unique.
 Now we are ready to create the blocks and modify branches for reordering.